What are the best cheese tortellini recipes for busy families?

 1. Why Cheese Tortellini Recipes Keep Us Moving

 Between 2010 and 2014, while exploring the Mediterranean, I learned firsthand how a simple bowl of stuffed pasta can bring an entire family together.
 Natalia—who grew up with hearty Siberian comfort food—loves using tortellini for rich, baked casseroles.
-Today, whether we are renting an apartment in Italy or boiling water in a tiny kitchen in Vietnam, Victor always requests his favorite “cheese rings.”
-These dishes blend vibrant, international flavors with incredible family-friendly ease.
-(Bon Appétit)
+Today, whether we are renting an apartment in Italy or boiling water in a tiny kitchen in Vietnam, Victor always requests his favorite “cheese rings.

 A vibrant array of cheese tortellini dishes